Name (mDNS) Poisoning Attacks inside the LAN

 Multicast DNS (mDNS) is a protocol that uses similar APIs to the unicast DNS system but implemented differently.
 Each computer on the LAN stores its own list of DNS records (e.g. A, MX, PTR, SRV, etc) and when an mDNS client wants to know the IP address of a PC given its name, the PC with the corresponding A record replies with its IP address.
 Wikipedia

 The problem with mDNS is that it is spoof-able.
-Here is how it works. mDNS enabled client will perform a mDNS query on a multicast address.
+Here is how it works.
+A mDNS enabled client will perform a mDNS query on a multicast address.
 All clients that listen on that address will respond back with their names.
-Who ever is the first, wins the race.
+Now if we have two clients with the same name, who ever is the first, wins.
 So for example, if your word processing application decides to print a document by looking for printer.local, attackers can easily send a respond to that DNS query with a forged answer which instructs to look for the printer on a different IP address.
 Therefore, successfully hijacking/poisoning the local name for a duration of time.

-I found out that not that many people know about mDNS or even if they have heard of it they have never played with it to realize how insecure it really is.
-Therefore, I’ve developed a simple mDNS testing tool written in Python.
+I found out that not that many people know about mDNS or even if they have heard of it they have never played with it to realize how insecure it could really be.
+Therefore, I've developed a simple mDNS testing tool written in Python.
 In order to run the tool, you need to install pyBonjour and Bonjour.
 The tool has a discovery mode which can locate devices in a matter of seconds and also very good spoofing capabilities which can be used for testing how mDNS spoofing attacks work.
-This tool can also be used for debugging and administrating mDNS.
-Enjoy!
+This tool can also be used for debugging and administrating mDNS as well.

 For additional fun and games grab a copy of unicornscan (http://unicornscan.org/) and have a play around with various payloads on port 5353.
 Strange things often happen ;)